Take It Down Act mandates removal of nonconsensual intimate images within 48 hours

 The Context

-- Experts warn that the law could lead to unintended consequences, including censorship.
+- Experts warn that the law may not adequately protect victims and could lead to increased censorship.

 Takeaway